-English Language Proficiency is required for all applicants.
-Applicants must achieve a minimum of 61 on the TOEFL (Test of English as a Foreign Language) or a satisfactory score on the NEXTGEN Accuplacer English test prior to being accepted into the Aviation Maintenance Program.
+English Language Proficiency.
+Students must satisfy FAA 14 CFR part 65 English proficiency standards in order to test and be certified.
+Therefore, English language proficiency is required for all applicants.
+Applicants who speak English as a second language must achieve a minimum of 61 on the TOEFL (Test of English as a Foreign Language).
+English speaking applicants must achieve a minimum of 6 on the NEXTGEN Accuplacer English test.
 Applicants are allowed two attempts to achieve the score per entry cycle.